-CRITERIA NUMBER ASSESSMENT CRITERIA ASSESSOR GUIDANCE ASSESSMENT ACTIVITIES C/A AND B IDAT TE D Cont Box - formal, twice or three times during growing season Unit 201 Escallonia - informal, after flowering 6.2 Chinese Honeysuckle - formal two or three times during the growing season Rosa rugosa - informal, thin out after flowering Group 2 - Bushy plant Beech - formal, once in late summer Hornbeam - formal, once in mid to late summer Hazel - once in mid to late summer Forsythia - informal, thin out one third of old stems after flowering Ribies - informal, thin out one third of old stems after flowering Group 3 - Conifers and most evergreens Lawson Cypress - formal, spring and summer Leyland Cypress - formal, up to three times in the growing season Yew - formal, twice, once in summer and again in early autumn Bay - light trim in summer Cherry Laurel - formal twice during the growing season Cotoneaster - after fruiting Pyracantha - late summer Holly - formal, once late summer Native hedge - pruned with consideration for the needs of wildlife Calcat the annuaries Condidate to identify suitable Met ✓ Not Met X Unit 201 Select the appropriate Personal Protective Equipment (PPE) for hand Candidate to identify suitable PPE required for operation Unless other wise stated in the manufacturers handbook/operators manual or Risk Assessment, PPE may include: 3.1 held hedge trimmer operations Assessor to note: Chainsaw trousers are recommended, hard hat/helmet with full face visor and ear operations but not obligatory for hand defenders dust mask held hedgecutter operations gloves for operation gloves for maintenancechainsaw trousers (not obligatory) non snag clothing high visibility clothing high visibility clothingsafety footwear Met ✓ Not Met X Unit 201 Identify the Health and Safety features of the Candidate to state the guarding requirements for the To include: all moving parts must be guarded 4.1 equipment being used hedgecutter cutter guard to be fitted to the hedgecutter when not in use Identify and explain the To include: function of the controls and safety decals appropriate to the operator protection decals the hedgecutter bystander protection decals To include all of the following: on/off switch choke Operator Presence Control (OPC)/safety interlock Operator Presence Control (OPC)/safety interlock blade locking lever (if fitted) throttle throttle lock primer bulb (if fitted) decompressor (if fitted) Met ✓ Not Met X Ш Ш Ш
+Α В С TE D Cont Box - formal, twice or three times during growing season Unit 201 ● Escallonia - informal, after flowering Chinese Honeysuckle - formal two or three times during the growing season Rosa rugosa - informal, thin out after flowering Group 2 - Bushy plant Beech - formal, once in late summer Hornbeam - formal, once in mid to late summer Hazel - once in mid to late summer Forsythia - informal, thin out one third of old stems after flowering Ribies - informal, thin out one third of old stems after flowering Group 3 - Conifers and most evergreens Lawson Cypress - formal, spring and summer Leyland Cypress - formal, up to three times in the growing season • Yew - formal, twice, once in summer and again in early autumn Bay - light trim in summer Cherry Laurel - formal twice during the growing season Cotoneaster - after fruiting Pyracantha - late summer Holly - formal, once late summer Native hedge - pruned with consideration for the needs of wildlife Met ✓ Not Met X Select the appropriate Candidate to identify suitable Unless other wise stated in the manufacturers Н ٣ ٢ Unit 201 Personal Protective PPE required for operation handbook/operators manual or Risk Assessment, PPE guipment (PPE) for hand may include: 3.1 held hedge trimmer operations Assessor to note: Chainsaw trousers are recommended, hard hat/helmet with full face visor and ear defenders but not obligatory for hand held hedgecutter operations duelenders duelenders dust mask • gloves for operation gloves for maintenance chainsaw trousers (not obligatory) non snag clothing high visibility clothing safety footwear Met ✓ Not Met X Identify the Health and Candidate to state the To include: T Unit 201 Safety features of the equipment being used guarding requirements for the hedgecutter all moving parts must be guarded cutter guard to be fitted to the hedgecutter when 4.1 not in use Identify and explain the To include: function of the controls and safety decals appropriate to the hedge utter. the hedge utter by stander protection decals the neagecoater .
+To include all of the following: on/off switch • choke Operator Presence Control (OPC)/safety interlock blade locking lever (if fitted) • throttle throttle lock primer bulb (if fitted) decompressor (if fitted) Met ✓ Not Met X